pnp/blog/content/post/what-s-up-with-markdown.md

 ##### Result:

 1. Beginning a line with a number makes it a list item.
-2. You don\'t need to put a specific number; Markdown will renumber for you
+2. You don't need to put a specific number; Markdown will renumber for you
 3. This is handy if you move items around
-    1. Don\'t forget you can indent to get sub-items
+    1. Don't forget you can indent to get sub-items
         1. Or sub-sub-items
 4. Another item